the quiet list #5 - a library of things to help you pause and think

 hello quiet readers, welcome to the quiet list, a slightly new and improved version.

-i’ve been working on how to make this list even better for you. instead of a couple of lists, i’ve created a little library of ideas and inspiration that i’d like to share with you twice a season, at the start and at the end. there are five rooms here for you to explore, hopefully with something you’ll find interesting or want to try out yourself.
+i’ve been working on how to make this list even better for you. instead of a couple of lists, i’ve created a little library of ideas and inspiration that i’d like to share with you every season. there are five rooms here for you to explore, hopefully with something you’ll find interesting or want to try out yourself.

 so go ahead, stroll over to the bookshelves to find some recommendations and what’s new in my commonplace book, or take a moment for yourself in the writing room and reflect with the provided journal prompts, or learn something new in the research room.